mbeddr/mps-platform-docs/src/doc/docs/home/plugins.md

 This page answers only general questions about plugins.
 You can find more information about plugins in [Plugins](plugins.md) which deals with the plugin aspect.

-!!! question "Where can you use a created language?"
+!!! question "Where can you use a created language? :beginner:"

     Use them in MPS or a custom IDE based on MPS (a so-called RCP).
 You need to create a build script, so you can export your plugins as real IntelliJ plugins that others can install.
 To ship all the plugins together with a custom branding, create an RCP.